techraf/ansible-ssh-hardening/README.md

 ## Local Testing

+The preferred way of locally testing the role is to use Docker.
+You will have to install Docker on your system.
+See [Get started](https://docs.docker.com/) for a Docker package suitable to for your system.

-For local testing you can use vagrant and Virtualbox of VMWare to run tests locally.
+You can also use vagrant and Virtualbox or VMWare to run tests locally.
 You will have to install Virtualbox and Vagrant on your system.
 See [Vagrant Downloads](http://downloads.vagrantup.com/) for a vagrant package suitable for your system.
 For all our tests we use `test-kitchen`.
 If you are not familiar with `test-kitchen` please have a look at [their guide](http://kitchen.ci/docs/getting-started).

 Next install test-kitchen: